bigcommerce/dev-docs/docs/stencil-docs/storefront-customization/using-custom-fonts-and-icons.md

 The task takes individual SVG files for each icon (in the theme's `assets/icons/` subdirectory) and bundles them together, to be inlined on the top of the theme, inside a Handlebars partial.

-You can then call each icon in a similar way to an inline image, via the following HTML:
+You can then call each icon in a similar way to an inline image via the following HTML:

 `<svg><use xlink:href="#icon-svgFileName" /></svg>`